COVID-19 takes teen’s parents ahead of the holidays - NewsBreak

 Allison’s father had recently started the vaccination process so that he could visit his wife at the nursing facility.
 His sister, Mimi DeWine, said he died 12 hours after receiving his positive COVID-19 test.

 “He couldn’t live without Kimberly,” DeWine cried.
 “Six days.
 He barely lasted six days.
 He just couldn’t do it without her.”
-She is convinced her brother died of a broken heart.30% of unvaccinated say omicron has made them consider inoculations: poll
+She is convinced her brother died of a broken heart.KDHE: More than 4,400 new coronavirus cases in Kansas, 133 new COVID hospitalizations

 Allison couldn’t attend her mother’s funeral because she was still sick.